puppetlabs/puppet-docs/source/pe/3.7/orchestration_overview.markdown

 The orchestration engine consists of the following parts:

-- The `pe-activemq` service (which runs on the puppet master server) routes all orchestration-related messages.
+- The `pe-activemq` service (which runs on the Puppet master server) routes all orchestration-related messages.
 - The `pe-mcollective` service (which runs on every agent node) listens for authorized commands and invokes actions in response.
 It relies on the available agent plugins for its set of possible actions.
-- The `mco` command (available to the `peadmin` user account on the puppet master server) and the live management page of the PE console can issue authorized orchestration commands to any number of nodes.
+- The `mco` command (available to the `peadmin` user account on the Puppet master server) and the live management page of the PE console can issue authorized orchestration commands to any number of nodes.

 ### Configuration